watsonb/pymgit/README.md

       version: master
       dest: /workspace/bar
       tags: [pymgit, bar]

+The above will perform identically to the previous example, but when the program is run with the "-g" option, it will create a `.grconfig.json` and will setup `git-run` tags using the tags specified in the requirements file above.

+## Other Notes

 This program doesn't do any Git fetching, pushing, pulling (sorry).
 Once you have cloned all of your repos, I highly recommend the NodeJS program `git-run`